 Community Grants Program guidelines (DOC 459Kb) provides further information about this grant category.

-The next application period opens in February 2018.
+The next application period opens in 1 February and closes 1 April 2018.

 Amounts up to $5000 are available.